thomashefele/ExVivoOrganDataCapture/README.md

     A: This is an indicator that the USB ports have not been plugged in properly.
 Follow the steps for each OS below:

      - Linux and Mac: Unplug ALL USB ports and re-connect them according to the proper order stated on the GUI.
      - Windows: The COM port numbers must be changed so that the order matches that stated on the GUI.
 A most excellent guide for how to do this:

               https://kb.plugable.com/serial-adapter/how-to-change-the-com-port-for-a-usb-serial-adapter-on-windows-7,-8,-81,-and-10

     On Windows, another issue that may occur is that a background app may be hijacking the COM ports.
-Another most excellent guide for how to do this:
+Another most excellent guide for how to check:

               https://knowledge.ni.com/KnowledgeArticleDetails?id=kA03q000000YGw9CAG&l=en-US